-Further Treaty principles have been relevant in different contexts.
-Three are listed here.
+Further Treaty principles have been found relevant in different contexts.
+Four are listed here.

-Informed Decisions.
+Making Informed Decisions.

 Although the Lands case found no absolute duty to consult, it did affirm that the Crown must ensure decisions are informed with regard to their impact on Māori.
 This is a key aspect of acting in good faith.